 Whether you like it or not, Valentine's Day is coming.
 A day when you show someone you love or like by spending money on the material things such as, flowers, chocolates, balloons, and all the selling products that simply says, "I love you."
 Unfortunately, not everyone is lucky.

 Some people spend Valentine's Day alone, and people become bitter.
 For instance, when someone is alone, they're number one quote is, "LOVE STINKS!"
 Let's not mention the anti- Valentine's day songs on repeat.
 Songs like, "So What," by Pink, or "We Are Never Getting Back Together," by Taylor Swift.
-Regardless of the protest of Valentine's Day, it's sad that single people don't that they do have a Valentine.
+Regardless of the protest of Valentine's Day, it's sad that single people don't think that they do have a Valentine.
 It's their selves.

 I know what you're thinking.
 "It's not that easy."
 Which is true, self-love is something that takes time to develop.
 Trust me, it can get tedious since you see your own flaws, yet I've learned that my scars tell my story, and because I'm the main character of the story, I fall in love with myself, because of the progress I've made in my life.
 However, I am not the only one who loves me.
 I'm a Christian, and if I know someone who loves me more than I love myself, its Jesus.
 I mean, he did die for me, so I can be free.
-If that does not love, I don't know what is.
+If that's not love, I don't know what is.
 Love is not flowers or fancy dinners.

 You don't need one day to share the experiences of love, where you experience it every day.
 Every time, you wake up and do something for yourself, that's self-love.
 If you want my opinion, Valentine's Day is overrated.
 Why?
 Because you spend countless money just to impress one person for a day, then forget about it?
 Love isn't for one day.
 It's something you can't get rid of easily.